caetanoburjack/caetanoburjack/README.md

 &nbsp;

 ## Currently I’m focused on
-- Node.JS, React, Vanilla JS and Clean Code.
+-  Best Practices of Software Development, Management and Entrepreneurship.

 &nbsp;
 &nbsp;